wiktork6/Products/README.md

 ## Setup

-To setup the application create an .env file with similar structure to the .env.example file.
+To setup the application create an .env file with similar structure to the .env.example file that exists in the repository.
-Add a port number that you wish an application to be running on.
+Add a port number that you wish an application to be running on eg. 3000.
-In MONGODB_ADRESS field add your url adress to your mongodb database.
+In MONGODB_ADRESS field add your url connection adress to your mongodb database.

 ## Running the app